physics-faas/physics-devconf/README.md

 # physics-devconf

-This repository provides an easy way to deploy a KinD cluster with knative (using [1]) on top of a Fedora 37 VM.
+This repository provides an easy way to deploy a [KinD](https://kind.sigs.k8s.io/) cluster with [Knative](https://knative.dev/) (using [[1]](https://github.com/knative/func/blob/main/hack/allocate.sh)) on top of a Fedora 37 VM.

-It also provides a couple of sample scripts to deploy a knative service and a function
+It also provides a couple of sample scripts to deploy a Knative service and a function.

 ## Deploy the environment (VM)